jameelalsalam/GitGithubWorkshop/01-setup.md

 [Approach here](http://happygitwithr.com/rstudio-git-github.html)

-QUESTION: are there other commonly used EPA IDE's or code editors that have Git integration to add here?
+QUESTION: Are there other commonly used EPA IDE's or code editors that have Git integration to add here?